Wigmore Hall: Composer-in-Residence

 Wigmore fosters further links with the contemporary music scene through the introduction of its Composer-in-Residence scheme.
 Luke Bedford became the first Composer-in-Residence in 2009 and was succeeded by Julian Anderson in 2013.
 Alongside performances of their work, Wigmore has featured series of concerts dedicated to the music of Sir George Benjamin, Huw Watkins, Thomas Larcher, Elliott Carter, Brett Dean, Kevin Volans, James MacMillan and Jörg Widmann.
 The 2019–20 season Composer-in-Residence was Vijay Iyer.

 Recent commissions

 In 2012, John Gilhooly publicised a renewed commissioning scheme, supported by a major gift from the Fondation Hoffmann and its president, the Swiss businessman, conservationist and philanthropist, André Hoffmann.
-The Fondation's donation has ensured the commission of new works by Julian Anderson, Peter Eötvös, Anna Meredith, Nico Muhly, Wolfgang Rihm, Judith Weir and Jörg Widmann and from 2013 the Hall has committed to premièring 13 new works per season.
+The Fondation's donation has ensured the commission of new works by Julian Anderson, Péter Eötvös, Anna Meredith, Nico Muhly, Wolfgang Rihm, Judith Weir and Jörg Widmann and from 2013 the Hall has committed to premièring 13 new works per season.